 Fortunately, the human brain has always had the biologically innate capacity to grow new neurons – lifelong – and more importantly, to create new synaptic connections between neurons lifelong.
 All of us can create new patterns of neural firing from new experiences.
 All of us can pair old even maladaptive patterns with new, more adaptive, patterns of neural firing.
 All of us can all create new neural circuitry, pathways and networks that allow us to relate, moment by moment in new, healthier, more resilient ways.

 Replace the Habit.
-Replace the dysfunctional habits with good ones by simply getting active or starting a new hobby.
-Do something active like riding a bike, running, walking, shooting hoops or just being outdoors.
-It’s been proven that being active helps our brains and it helps us destress.
+Replace the desire to want to look at pornography with a good habit by simply getting active or starting a new hobby.
+Do something active like riding a bike, running, walking, shooting hoops or just being outdoors helps shake off the one track mind at that moment.
+It’s been proven that being active helps our brains and it helps us destress and shake off something.
 Young boys have a lot of energy inside of them with the surge of testosterone they are getting at puberty.
-They need a place to in a healthy way release the tension and energy.
+They need to find a way to release the tension and energy.
 But don’t let them get on video games to release their tension, this will serve counterproductive.
 However, exercise or some sort of activity that will get their heart pumping for 10 minutes will increase their natural endorphins, which help us feel better.
 When we exercise, we metabolize overstimulated stress hormones—restoring our body and mind to a calmer, more relaxed state.
 So, help them find a healthy outlet for this pent-up energy.
 One of the things we are doing with our oldest son is helping him find an activity that he can do to help him de-stress and funnel all of that physical and mental energy into something positive.
 Outside of their normal hangout time, my husband is going to start a hang out time that involves jogging and bike riding.
 Sometimes pornography viewing is a result of some emotional need not being met.
 Other times it may be that they are stressed or just bored.
 It’s important to find new healthy coping habits to avoid the old destructive habits and to avoid relapse.

 Pray.
 We are a faith-based family and I am a huge believer in the power of prayer.
 I can’t begin to tell you how praying for their little hearts and minds is one of the best things you can do for them.
 No matter what tools we give them we will not be there every time they encounter a temptation so pray, pray and pray some more for them to make good choices and when they don’t that they come to you or another trusting adult.
 The last thing they need is for them to end up with a deep dark secret that’s out of control.
 Darkness needs light.